 United States Coast Guard

 The U.S. Coast Guard is one of the five armed forces of the United States and the only military organization within the Department of Homeland Security.
 Since 1790 the Coast Guard has safeguarded our maritime and environmental interests around the world.
 The Coast Guard is an adaptable, responsive military force of maritime professionals whose broad legal authorities, capable assets, geographic diversity and expansive partnerships provide a persistent presence along our rivers, in the ports, littoral regions and on the high seas.
 Coast Guard presence and impact is local, regional, national and international.
 These attributes make the Coast Guard a unique instrument of maritime safety, security and environmental stewardship.
 For more information, visit www.uscg.mil.

-The Inter-American Committee on Ports (CIP) of the Organization of American States (OAS) brings together the National Port Authorities of all 35 sovereign nations of the Americas.
-CIP promotes competitive, sustainable, inclusive and secure maritime sector development by facilitating policy dialogue at the highest governmental and corporate levels.
-With close to 100 public and private members representing leading institutions from the maritime industry, CIP strengthens, in collaboration with its partners, institutional and human capacities through seminars, workshops, conferences, courses and scholarship programs.
-CIP priority areas include, in addition to promoting the protection of the marine environment and sustainable port management practices, competitiveness and logistics; protection and security; tourism and services to ships; legislation and regulation; and CSR and gender equality.
+The Inter-American Committee on Ports (CIP) of the Organization of American States (OAS) brings together the National Port Authorities of all 35 sovereign nations of the Americas and facilitates the development of competitive, sustainable, secure, and inclusive ports in the Hemisphere by actively facilitating cooperation between the highest governmental level and the private sector.
+CIP collaborates with its nearly 100 members, associate members and strategic partners to promote the protection of the marine environment and sustainable port management practices, competitive logistics, protection and security, tourism and services to ships, legislation and regulation, and social responsibility and gender equality.
 For more information, visit http://portalcip.org/.

 Want updates on how NAMEPA is protecting marine environments and how you can get involved?
 Subscribe by email and follow us on social media.